Regulation and its Review 2005-06

 - Media release

-A well functioning regulatory system is an essential component of modern society.
-The Australian Government's Regulation Impact Statement (RIS) process contributes to this objective by helping to ensure that proposed new regulations that impact on business are warranted and efficient.
+A well functioning regulatory system is an essential component of a modern society.
+The Australian Government's RIS processes are intended to contribute to this objective by helping to ensure that proposed regulations are warranted and efficient.

-Overall, the compliance of departments and agencies in 2004 05 with the RIS requirements at the decision-making stage for regulation was lower than in some previous years:
+The compliance of departments and agencies with the RIS requirements at the decision-making stage of regulatory policy development was lower overall than in previous years:

 Cover, Copyright, Foreword, Contents and Abbreviations